 Marital Waste in Virginia Equitable Distribution Cases

-In Virginia, a spouse who spends or disposes of marital property for an improper purpose (a) anticipating a separation or divorce or (b) after the final separation of the parties may have committed “marital waste.”
+In Virginia, a spouse who misuses or deliberately disposes of marital property to purposefully deprive the other spouse of their share upon divorce has committed “marital waste” or “dissipation of assets.”
 The court has the authority to consider such behavior in making an equitable distribution award.

 Quite often, one spouse suspects that the other has wasted or dissipated marital assets, but does not have proof.
 How can a spouse uncover the other’s waste?
 Hopefully, both parties have had access to all of the financial accounts throughout their marriage and any potential waste can be quickly identified.
 Regardless, each party will likely be obligated to produce all financial statements during the discovery process.
 If the aggrieved spouse believes the other has not been forthcoming in discovery, he or she may also subpoena the financial institution or other entity for the desired statements.
 The aggrieved spouse may then use the relevant financial statements and other documentation to identify the waste.
 This is just one of the reasons why a thorough review of discovery production is essential in divorce cases.

 If you suspect that your spouse has wasted or dissipated marital assets, consult with an experienced family law attorney to discuss the potential impact it may have on your divorce case.
-From offices in Fairfax, Leesburg, Manassas and Fredericksburg, the family lawyers at Livesay & Myers, P.C. represent clients throughout Northern Virginia.
+Livesay & Myers, P.C. has a team of experienced family lawyers across offices in Fairfax, Arlington, Leesburg, Manassas, and Fredericksburg, representing clients across Northern Virginia.
 Contact us to schedule a consultation today.